skienzmatishun/rippreport/content/p/where-is-justice/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Fairhope court officials and a city attorney deliberately allowed a violent offender to escape justice through calculated delays.
+Internal letters and court filings reveal how officials ignored critical medical evidence while protecting local political allies.
+Read the full story to see how the good ole boy network rigged the legal system.
 ---
 Is it just a coincidence that Fairhope City Council canceled public participation at the same time that justice slipped through the cracks?